India: Foreign relations

 Since the end of the Cold War, India has increased its economic, strategic, and military cooperation with the United States and the European Union.
 In 2008, a civilian nuclear agreement was signed between India and the United States.
 Although India possessed nuclear weapons at the time and was not a party to the Nuclear Non-Proliferation Treaty, it received waivers from the International Atomic Energy Agency and the Nuclear Suppliers Group, ending earlier restrictions on India's nuclear technology and commerce; India subsequently signed co-operation agreements involving civilian nuclear energy with Russia, France, the United Kingdom, and Canada.

-The President of India is the supreme commander of the nation's armed forces.
-With 1.45 million active troops, they are the world's second-largest military.
-It comprises the Indian Army, the Indian Navy, the Indian Air Force, and the Indian Coast Guard.
-The official Indian defence budget for 2011 was US$36.03 billion, or 1.83% of GDP.
-Defence expenditure was pegged at US$70.12 billion for fiscal year 2022–23 and, increased 9.8% on the previous fiscal year.
-India is the world's second-largest arms importer; between 2016 and 2020, it accounted for 9.5% of the total global arms imports.
-Much of the military expenditure was focused on defence against Pakistan and countering growing Chinese influence in the Indian Ocean.